nhantien/grant-program-analytics/docs/LambdaDoc.md

 ## Lambda Function Documentation
 Note: Every resolver includes a lambda_handler and execute_query function.
-These functions will not included in each table to avoid redundancy.
+These functions will not included in each table to avoid redundancy. \
+*This is a catalogue of resolvers related to the data and frontend, additional backend resolvers (ie. amplify login resolvers) are not included here.*

-### tlef-resolver-options
+### tlef-analytics-options-resolver
 | Function         | Description                                                                                                                                           |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | loadFaculty      | Retrieves faculties                         |